-Kids Corner: Similes in Creative Writing
+Kids Corner: GCSE - Similes in Creative Writing

 Similes are cool ways of describing things when you do creative writing.
 Look at the following examples: